The content covers the age range from birth to 5 years and includes the following areas:

 This course is suitable for learners aged 18 and over who are currently employed as an Early Years Level 3 practitioner and looking to develop leadership and specialist skills for use in their current role, or in preparation to take on a specialist role such as a Special Educational Needs Co-ordinator or a Physical Activity and Nutrition Co-ordinator.

 It would also suit learners who want to progress to further learning to take on a position of leadership within the setting.

 Why study an Introduction to Early Years Education and Care?

-This qualification will prepare you for study at a higher level, for example the Foundation Degree in Early Childhood Studies.
+This qualification will prepare you for study at a higher level.
 If you would like information on any of our Higher Education courses, please call 0161 666 8215.

 10 months - October to July